 With that being said, to get the most out of WooCommerce Memberships, you’ll likely want to purchase the WooCommerce Subscriptions plugin as well, which can get a little pricey.

-WooCommerce Memberships starts at $149, while WooCommerce Subscriptions starts at $199.
+WooCommerce Memberships start at $149, while WooCommerce Subscriptions start at $199.

 Which WordPress Membership Site Plugin Should You Choose?